Information Privacy Law

 Incident Management and Response

 This practical course guides participants through the steps necessary to develop an incident response plan to enable a company to minimize loss and speed recovery after a data breach or network intrusion.
 Specific topics include establishing proactive relationships before an attack occurs, tailoring a response plan to evolving and emerging threats, and understanding the protections afforded by attorney-client privilege.
-Participants will also have an opportunity to role-play crisis response scenarios with cyber risk experts.

 Liability and Enforcement Authorities